-So, while I’m busy googling how to remove paint from dog hair, I hope you’ll enjoy this tutorial I created for building a display shelf using a shipping pallet and a vintage bread crate.
+So, while I’m busy googling how to remove paint from dog hair, I hope you’ll enjoy this tutorial I created for building these cubby display shelves using a shipping pallet and a vintage bread crate.
 My cost was zero because I had all the materials and tools.
 But, even if you have to buy some of the materials, it should be a relatively inexpensive project.
 And the best part about this project is that I didn’t use any nails or screws to create it!

 Recently, I found a vintage bread crate on the side of the road.
 Seriously, I’m not making this up, someone was actually throwing it away.
 I wanted to use the crate as a shelf in our bathroom.
 The crate was so beautifully weathered, that using new wood in it would have looked terribly wrong.
 Luckily I had some old shipping pallets in storage and decided to use the wood from the pallet for my shelf.
 (By the way, Funky Junk Donna just wrote a fabulous post on how to determine if your shipping pallet wood is safe to use.
 I encourage you to read it before bringing home a wood pallet.)

 Materials & Tools:

 - Shipping pallet or 1″ x 4″ boards